dakilaserasinghe/oprollup/specs/bridge_contract/challenge_protocol.md

 transaction batch should resemble the same hash value in the SCC.
 These checks will be executed in the phase 1 of the challenge protocol.
 The second phase is dedicated to data decompression.
-We use puff decompression algorithm[97] to decompress data.
+We use puff decompression algorithm to decompress data.
 Here, the data decompression results in UTF-8 format.
 This is converted back to a hex stream before the Application Binary Interface (ABI) decode.